ruby-rice/rice/README.md

 ~~~

 This will create a class called `Test` that inherits from `Object`.
 If we
-wanted to inherit from a different class, we could easily do so:
+wanted to inherit from a different class, we do so with the second parameter:

 ~~~{.cpp}
   #include "rice/Class.hpp"